wp-plugins/facebook-thumb-fixer/readme.txt

 Tested up to: 3.5
 Stable tag: trunk

-Fixes the problem of the missing (or wrong) thumbnail when a post is shared on Facebook.
+Fixes the problem of the missing (or wrong) thumbnail when a post is shared on Facebook or Google+.

 == Description ==

-This plugin is for those who have the problem where sharing a post on Facebook shows the wrong (or no) thumbnail image.
+This plugin is for those who have the problem where sharing a post on Facebook or Google+ shows the wrong (or no) thumbnail image.

-It works by making sure the Facebook thumbnail is dervived from the featured image of your post.
-If your post doesn't have a featured image then it will use a fall-back image that can specify.
+It works by making sure the thumbnail is dervived from the featured image of your post.
+If your post doesn't have a featured image then it will use a fall-back image that you can specify in Settings -> General.

+The plugin forces the open graph meta properties into the head of each page and post: og:image, og:title and og:url, which both Facebook and Google+ scan for when someone shares your web page.

 == Installation ==